Observational constraints on 3-forms dark energy: 3-forms gravity

 where $\chi_\mathrm{c}\equiv\chicrit$.
 The preceding equation is particularly illustrative, as it shows that when matter and radiation redshift away, the system admits two types of critical points: one associated with the extrema of the potential, and another corresponding to $\chi=\chicrit$.
 Naturally, for a given potential, a thorough dynamical system analysis must be performed in order to identify all the critical points of the system and assess their stability.
 This is a task we address on the next section (cf. also, for example, \cite{Morais:2016bev, Bouhmadi-Lopez:2016dzw}).

 From this point onward, we focus on a three-form endowed with a Gaussian potential, which, being a decreasing function of the square of the field, exhibits phantom-like behaviour.
 We further assess its potential to alleviate the Hubble tension.
-As discussed in the next section, this class of potential also ensures the stability of three-form perturbations, leading to a well-behaved dark energy model.
+As discussed in the next section, this class of potential also ensures the stability of three-form perturbations~at the dark-energy-dominated era, leading to a well-behaved effective dark energy model.